 Distance Learning Graduate Degrees in Real Estate Law

-The Master of Laws in Real Property Development distance education program consists of 14 courses that are worth 1-2 credits each.
-Classes explore all aspects of real estate law, including mortgages, taxes, zoning and the legal steps necessary to complete real estate transactions.
-Unlike the on-campus program in real estate law, the online LL.M. program does not include an internship.
-Distance education classes in real property development might include the following:
+A Master of Laws in Real Property Development distance education program typically explores all aspects of real estate law, including mortgages, taxes, zoning and the legal steps necessary to complete real estate transactions.
+Online classes in real property development might include: